Diopside

 What mineral is diopside?

-The stone is a member of pyroxene group mineral with formula is MgCaSi2O6.
-Specimens can be colorless but are more often bottle green, brownish green, or light green in color.
-It has two distinct prismatic cleavages at 87 and 93° typical of the pyroxene series.
+The stone is a member of the pyroxene group, with the chemical formula MgCaSi2O6.
+Specimens can be colorless but are often green to brownish green.
+Diopside has two distinct prismatic cleavages at about 87° and 93°, typical of the pyroxene mineral family.

 What is diopside worth?